tlswg/tls13-pkcs1/draft-davidben-tls13-pkcs1.md

 TLS 1.3 {{RFC8446}} removed support for RSASSA-PKCS1-v1\_5 {{RFC8017}} in
 CertificateVerify messages in favor of RSASSA-PSS.
 While RSASSA-PSS is a long-established signature algorithm, some legacy hardware cryptographic devices lack support for it.
-Due to performance requirements, such devices are uncommon in TLS servers, but are sometimes used by TLS clients for client certificates.
+While uncommon in TLS servers, these devices are sometimes used by TLS clients for client certificates.

+TLS connections that rely on such devices cannot migrate to TLS 1.3.
+Staying on TLS 1.2 leaks the client certificate to network attackers and additionally prevents such deployments from protecting traffic against retroactive decryption by an attacker with a quantum computer.

-Moreover, TLS negotiates the protocol version before client certificates, so this limitation can further impact adjacent connections that do not use affected keys.
+Moreover, TLS negotiates the protocol version before client certificates, so clients and servers cannot smoothly transition unaffected connections to TLS 1.3.
+As a result, this issue is not limited to individual connections that use affected devices.
+It prevents entire deployments from migrating to TLS 1.3.
+See {{security-considerations}} for further discussion.

 This document allocates code points to use these legacy keys with client certificates in TLS 1.3.